 This stunningly crafted cob house by Lisa and Rich is created from clay collected from the stream running by its side and other materials including roundwood of pine and hawthorne from local woodlands.
 Set in a picturesque location in Somerset, England, this cob house has walls that look like a true work of craftsmanship.
 To give the dwelling a contemporary feel, the roof is tiled with cedar shingles and the windows are given a very fairytale-like appeal.

 Built in 2005 by Don and Shanti McDougall on a pasture of their organic farm on Mayne Island B.C., this minimalist cob house has a robust wooden roof which extends on all sides to give it ultra-protection from harsh weather conditions.
 Some of the interior elements are also crafted from cob like the sofa in the living room which makes it unique.
 Other than that wooden furniture and plenty of light entering through the wide windows give this dwelling a charming appeal.

 # Elämän Puu cottage

 This mud house by Heidi Vilkman (built in a forest in Southern Finland) is something that you should set your eyes on.
-The exterior as well as the interior is beautifully handcrafted with intricate shapes and art.
+The exterior as well as interiors are beautifully handcrafted with intricate shapes and art.
 Going with the eco-friendly theme, this cob house uses recycled bottles for small windows.